StevenOosterbeek/slidevs.js/README.md

 # Slidevs.js

 Slidevs.js is a presentation framework which enables his user to create a HTML5 browser presentation which can be controlled from any mobile phone or tablet.
-Just write one main layout and each slide as a individual html file.
+Write one main layout and each slide as a individual html file.

 ```
-$ mkdir mySlidevs && cd mySlidevs && npm install - Not yet in the npm registery, but will be soon!
+$ npm install - Not yet in the npm registery, but will be soon!
 ```

 ---